 Adam Kerr from Year 9 stars in the first video, depicting first-hand what it can be like to be bullied until you feel you can no longer take it.
 This video highlights the emotions a victim of bullying may experience as well as the horrific aftermath of a suicide due to bullying.

 In the second video, everyone on the PBN team and many of the teachers come together to express our powerful message of zero tolerance to bullying!

 Both videos took lots of effort, planning and commitment from everyone involved.
 The whole PBN team came together, sacrificing their lunchtimes and time after college to give their best performances.
 Mrs Gummer wrote the screenplays, while budding movie director James Colley from Year 11 edited together and produced the final versions of the two clips.

-We also had help from outside the PBN: Sam Mather from Year 11 did a great job with cinematography, framing and filming every shot, as well as providing assistance during the final editing process.
+We also had help from outside the PBN: now ex-student, Sam Mather from Year 11 did a great job with cinematography, framing and filming every shot, as well as providing assistance during the final editing process.
 Sam described the experience as “really enjoyable, but also quite poignant” and thought his best shot was the dramatic pan when Dennis throws the paper ball.
 His favourite part of the finished film?
 “The final montage, because it very effectively drives home the ideas about regret that we were trying to convey”.

 This project was a major team effort, and it all paid off when the videos were presented during a number of PBN assemblies.
 Alongside the choir, who sung ‘Titanium’ and ‘Roar’, we really succeeded in conveying just how important it is to stand up and speak out against bullying.
 Many students were shocked into silence and even shed a tear at the thought of this happening at our College.
 Both videos were received very well and stuck a chord with the student population.